 - Social Security payments to eligible dependents after you die.

 - Social Security payments to eligible dependents should you become disabled.

 NOTE: This is just a brief outline.
 Some restrictions may apply.
-See the UFT’s Tier IV Pension Handbook for details.
+Contact your pension consultant for details.

 Q. How much will I get?